"We want to make the best, local, quality spirits around.

 "GRAIN TO GLASS" APPROACH

 What is Grain to Glass?
-This means that Chas and Travis have total control over every aspect of the distillation process from fermentation to mashing regionally sourced grains, expelling the alcohol, distillation, aging and bottling.
+This means that Chas and Travis have total control over every aspect of the distillation process from sourcing regionally farmed grains, milling grain in house, mashing and fermentation, distillation, aging and bottling…ALL IN HOUSE.
 No stage of the process is farmed to an outside company that’s potentially miles away.
 When it comes to grain to glass operations, many argue that the individual attention paid to the process yields a better product.

 Travis and Chas both come from families that are very passionate about the arts.
-To that end, they decided their signature vodka, Highwater Vodka, would feature artwork by a local artist on a yearly basis.
-In partnership with The Art Association of Jackson Hole, the competition invites artists from the state of Wyoming to submit their work for consideration.
+To that end, they decided their signature vodka, Jackson Hole Still Works Vodka, would feature artwork by a local artist on a yearly basis.
+As a fundraising effort for The Art Association of Jackson Hole, the competition invites artists from the state of Wyoming to submit their work for consideration.
 Media considered includes 2D work in watercolor, oil, pastel, pencil, acrylic, collage and multimedia.
-Original works only; no prints.
-The winner receives $2,000 and their winning artwork on the label for one year, plus, and most importantly, a six-bottle case of Highwater Vodka.
-Previous winners include Katy Ann Fox (2015/2016) with her piece "Dreams in the Valley" and Emily Boespflug (2016/2017) with her piece "Around the Bend."
+The winner receives $2,000 and their winning artwork on the label for one year, plus, and most importantly, a six-bottle case of Jackson Hole Still Works Vodka.
+To date, the contest has raised over $45,000 for the nonprofit Art Association!
+The Winning artists of previous events are:

-Great Grey Gin features local artist Katy Ann Fox's piece "Seeing in Color."
+Our Great Grey Gin features local artist Katy Ann Fox's piece "Seeing in Color."
 Find out more about Katy Ann Fox here.

 During every batch of Vodka or Gin we make, we produce 6000 - 7000 lbs of spent grains.
 That totals to about 25,000 - 30,000 lbs a month—all of which is donated to Haderlie Farms in Thayne, WY for animal feed.